aguang/transmissim/README.md

 #Overview

-This repository aims to host a set of Python scripts that will simulate transcriptomes with known orthology/paralogy relationships, gene tree topologies, and species tree topologies.
-It will incorporate a summary statistics script for assessing phylogenetics program performance at the homolog clustering level and at the final tree reconstruction level.

-#Testing
+transmissim is a pipeline that simulates transmission networks, transmission trees, viral genomes evolving along transmission trees, and high throughput sequencing reads.
+It uses outbreaker, pyvolve, and ART at the moment.

+#Usage

-To test, simply run:
+To run:

 	python simulate.py -p params.txt

+Different options for simulation parameters can be edited in params.txt.

 #Pipeline Organization

-##Species and Gene Tree Simulation
+##Transmission Network

-Species and gene tree simulation is done based off [SimPhy](https://github.com/adamallo/SimPhy).
+Transmission network simulation is done using [outbreaker](https://sites.google.com/site/therepiproject/r-pac/outbreaker).

+##Transmission Tree

+The transmission tree is currently a binary representation of the transmission network with a python script.
+We will incorporate coalescent events on the tree in the future.

 ##Sequence Simulation

-Sequence simulation for each gene tree is further done based off [indel-seq-gen](http://bioinfolab.unl.edu/~cstrope/iSG/) with root sequence input from assembled transcriptomes from the gastropod project.
+Sequence simulation along the transmission tree is done using [pyvolve](https://github.com/sjspielman/pyvolve).

 ##Read Simulation

-Read simulation for each gene sequence, sorted by taxa is done using [RNASeqReadSimulator](https://github.com/davidliwei/RNASeqReadSimulator).
+Read simulation for each sequence, sorted by taxa is done using [ART](http://www.niehs.nih.gov/research/resources/software/biostatistics/art/).

-##Homology Assessment

-Homology clustering is performed using either fablast and mcl or blastp and mcl from the [agalma](https://bitbucket.org/caseywdunn/agalma) package.
-Homology assessment has yet to be determined.